 (5) In determining the outcome of proceedings for the purposes of subclause (4), the result of any appeal in relation to the proceedings is to be taken into account.

-[Clause 13 inserted by No. 67 of 2004 s.
+[Clause 13 inserted: No. 67 of 2004 s.
 42.]

 14. Insurance premiums for certain liabilities of chief executive officer and executive officers